 Is your business making reasonable adjustments for mental health issues?

-The 8th – 14th May marks mental health awareness week and looks to shine a light on a topic that is rarely spoken about enough.
+October 10th marks World Mental Health Day and looks to shine a light on a topic that is rarely spoken about enough.

 That is no more evident than in the workplace, where identifying and responding to mental health problems can be incredibly difficult for employers.